On the Web

 These are some of the basic skills that will help the research verify the accuracy of the information found on the internet.

-If you are still undecided about print vs. internet, check out this Purdue University OWL link.
+If you are still undecided about print vs. internet, check out this Literary Terms link.